Skip to content

 • Stage 1: Known as the selection questionnaire, SQ or PQQ, this stage focuses on the provision of company information, compliance checks and experience.
 Specifically for homecare and domiciliary care tenders, this will normally include providing a CQC registration number/certificate and CQC rating, with some buyers requiring bidders to be rated ‘Good’ as a minimum to be considered.

-• Stage 2: only reviewed when bidders have passed Stage 1, the process typically focuses on how the bidder will deliver the service, with emphasis on the person-centred nature of the service, ensuring continuity and delivery, while maintaining quality.
+• Stage 2: Only reviewed when bidders have passed Stage 1, the process typically focuses on how the bidder will deliver the service, with emphasis on the person-centred nature of the service, ensuring continuity and delivery, while maintaining quality.

 However, to maximise efficiencies, the process is regularly conducted as one procurement exercise, with Stage 2 only reviewed when a bidder is successful at Stage 1.